 Usually, when we talk about free Iceland hot springs, we talk about bathing in them.
 At Laugarvellir, you can actually shower and bathe at the same time thanks to the small debit of the waterfall!

-⚠️ This is a pretty dreamy experience, but we strongly advise testing the water with your hand before in case it’s too hot.
-You will be under water coming from the bowels of the earth!
+⚠️ We strongly advise you to test the water with your hand in case it gets too hot.
+You’ll be in water from the bowels of the earth!

 How to get to Laugarvellir hot waterfall?